What Is Tim Cook's Net Worth and Salary?

 Early Life

-Timothy Donald Cook was born November 1, 1960 in Mobile, Alabama.
-His father (Donald) was a shipyard worker and his mother (Geraldine) worked at a pharmacy.
+Tim Cook was born Timothy Donald Cook on November 1, 1960, in Mobile, Alabama.
+His father (Donald) was a shipyard worker, and his mother (Geraldine) worked at a pharmacy.
 He was raised in nearby Robertsdale.
 Cook attended Robertsdale High School and went on to earn a degree in Industrial Engineering from Auburn University in 1982.
-In 1988, Cook earned his Master of Business Administration from Fuqua School of Business at Duke University.
-He graduated in the top ten of his class and was awarded the title of a Fuqua scholar.
+In 1988, Cook earned his Master of Business Administration from the Fuqua School of Business at Duke University.
+He graduated in the top 10% of his class and was awarded the title of Fuqua Scholar.

 Early Career